Comparing Frontend Approaches Part 7: Final Thoughts

 Cons: Harder to learn (a totally separate language from JS).
 Side effects require extra work to wire up.

 Note that the purpose here has never been to help you choose which frontend approach is “best”.
 The answer is always it depends on the context.
 For an app this small in scale, Vue.js (without components) seems like a good fit, especially since it has the smallest payload and the code is well structured.
+(Edit: Elm version 0.19 has made a lot of optimizations to reduce payload size and currently is significantly smaller than all other approaches here!)
 But most apps tend to increase in scope, and even your most fundamental assumptions can change as you add, remove, or modify features.

 Context also includes a person’s current level of knowledge.
 What’s easy for you might be hard for someone else, and vice versa.
 What’s hard for you today may be easy for you a year from now.
 This means Elm might be a terrible choice for someone with a tight deadline and no experience with functional programming, and yet would be a perfect choice for someone already experienced with Elm.
 All frontend approaches covered here have great merit, and the honest best choice has more to do with your team and company culture than it does with some definitive “winner”.